Legionnaires' rebellion and Bucharest pogrom: The Bucharest pogrom

 he recognized three of his acquaintances among the "professionally tortured" bodies (lawyer Millo Beiler and the Rauch brothers).
-He added, "The bodies of the dead were hanged on the hooks used by slaughterers.
+He noted that "[t]he bodies of the dead were hanged on the hooks used by slaughterers."

-The American minister to Romania, Franklin Mott Gunther, toured the meat-packing plant where the Jews were slaughtered with the placards reading "Kosher meat" on them reported back to Washington: "Sixty Jewish corpses were discovered on the hooks used for carcasses.
+The American minister to Romania, Franklin Mott Gunther, toured the meat-packing plant where the Jews were slaughtered and placards reading "Kosher meat" hung from the corpses, and reported back to Washington: "Sixty Jewish corpses were discovered on the hooks used for carcasses.
 They were all skinned....and the quantity of blood about was evidence that they had been skinned alive".
 Gunther wrote he was especially shocked that one of the Jewish victims hanging on the meat hooks was a 5-year-old girl, writing that the cruelty displayed was unbelievable.

 Of the slaughterhouse episode, Romanian author Virgil Gheorghiu later wrote: